valueflows/agent/Properties.md

 This group of people owns the printer until their contributions are paid back.

-After that, the Commons will own it, and Sensorica will be the custodian on behalf of the Commons.
 * Owner : Thi
 * Owner : Daniel
 * Owner : Lynn